 Awarding certificates will be available for collection within three weeks from the last published date of graduation, you will need to bring photgraphic ID with you in order to collect your certificate.

 Certificates for winter 2017 graduations will be available for collection between Monday 22 January 2018 and Friday 26 January 2018 only.

 If you wish to receive your certificate and transcript by post you have two options:

 This option is free of charge and at student's own risk.

-Following the first week of August, certifications will be posted free of charge with the official transcript via standard delivery to the home address on the Student Record's system as provided by you.
+From Monday 29 January 2018, certifications will be posted free of charge with the official transcript via standard delivery to the home address on the Student Record's system as provided by you.

 2. Recorded Delivery